 Its annual conferences, sometimes in conjunction with the European Pentecostal and Charismatic Association (EPCRA) take place somewhere in Europe and follow a specific theme:

-- 2002 CTS, Brussels.
+- 2002 Continental Theological Seminary, Brussels.
 Pentecostal Education in the 21st Century: promises and challenges.

 - 2003 Kolding, Denmark.
 No theme recorded.